Programs for Faculty

 In a Pedagogical Partnership, a faculty member chooses a student partner to work with them on a course they teach throughout the semester.
 The student partner sits in on their faculty member’s course and meets with them weekly to provide feedback from a student point of view.
 The CTL provides training and support for both the student partners and the participating faculty members throughout the semester.

-Faculty Learning Communities (FLCs) are small groups of five to six faculty who meet every other week throughout the semester to discuss teaching and learning issues, inspire one another and make teaching a communal act (rather than a solitary one).
+Faculty Learning Communities (FLCs) are groups of faculty who meet approximately every other week throughout the semester to discuss teaching and learning issues, inspire one another, and make teaching a communal act (rather than a solitary one).

 The Justice League is an informal community of practice for Brandeis faculty who are committed to supporting one another as we cultivate equitable, inclusive, and accessible courses that inspire deep and meaningful learning for our students.